A startup’s guide: How to navigate business uncertainty

 4. Transfer part of your risk to an insurance company by buying general liability insurance or insurance plans specific to your industry

-The upside to business uncertainty is that it can bring forth new opportunities.
-While in the effort to sustain your startup, also keep an eye out for growth, outreach, or marketing opportunities that arise as different industries evolve.
+The upside to business uncertainty is that it can create new opportunities.
+As you sustain your startup, look for growth, outreach, or marketing opportunities that arise as different industries evolve.

 Once you’ve laid out a potential plan and received positive feedback from testing it in the market, commit to the pivot.
 For example, since the pandemic caused demands to rise in the healthcare industry, many startups found ways to diversify by producing and selling medical equipment.